Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Overview and results

 \subsubsection{Semilocal (generalised) Gibbs ensemble}

 The charges responsible for the persistent order can be accommodated in a minimal extension of the standard theory with quasilocal operators, which must now include also semilocal operators.
-In such an extended space we define two novel maximum-entropy statistical ensembles: the \emph{$G$-semilocal Gibbs ensemble} and the \emph{$G$-semilocal generalised Gibbs ensemble}, where $G$ refers to the symmetry exploited to enlarge the theory (e.g., the $\mathbbm{Z}_2$ symmetry) --- see Section~\ref{sec:semilocalGGE}.
-The former emerges in generic systems, in which there is a finite number of local and semilocal conservation laws; the latter incorporates instead the richer structure of integrable systems, where there are infinitely many pseudolocal and semilocal charges.
-They are supposed to capture the infinite-time limit as the corresponding Gibbs and generalised Gibbs ensembles do in non-symmetric systems.
+In such an extended space we consider two maximum-entropy statistical ensembles: the \emph{$G$-semilocal Gibbs ensemble} and the \emph{$G$-semilocal generalised Gibbs ensemble}, where $G$ refers to the symmetry exploited to enlarge the theory (e.g., the $\mathbbm{Z}_2$ symmetry) --- see Section~\ref{sec:semilocalGGE}.
+The former emerges in generic systems, in which there is a finite number of local and semilocal conservation laws; the latter incorporates instead the richer structure of integrable systems, where there are infinitely many charges.
+They are supposed to capture the infinite-time limit as the corresponding (generalised) Gibbs ensembles composed out of quasilocal integrals of motion do in non-symmetric systems.

 We posit an additional step: the semilocal ensemble should be projected back onto a theory of local observables.
 Indeed, not all operators in the extended theory can represent local observables (they do not satisfy the causality principle sketched in Section~\ref{ss:local}) and the choice of which of them can is ambiguous: in the spin-flip example ($G=\mathbbm{Z}_2$), odd operators and even operators with half-infinite strings do not commute at infinite distance but they both, separately, can supplement the even quasilocal operators to represent local observables --- see Fig.~\ref{fig:local_theories_cartoon}.